Tyler Lockett Player Prop Bets for NFL Week 18 | Seattle vs. Arizona 1/9/2022

 Season Stats

-- With six targets in the red zone this season, Lockett has been on the receiving end of 12.0% of his team's 50 red zone pass attempts.
+- Lockett (six red zone targets) has been the recipient of 12.0% of his team's 50 red zone pass attempts.

-- The Seahawks, who rank 17th in the NFL in points scored, have dropped back to pass 55.0% of the time while running the football 45.0% of the time.
+- The Seahawks have thrown the football in 55.0% of their plays from scrimmage this year while staying on the ground 45.0% of the time.
+This offensive attack ranks 17th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Lockett's matchup with the Cardinals.